Hopkins-Game-Dev-Society/HGDS-Data-Repo/README.md

 Put this above your ScriptableObject class so you can create it in your "Create New" menu in Unity!
 - `[CreateAssetMenu(menuName = "Folder/Name")]`

+Marks this GameObject as "Don't Destroy on Load", meaning it won't be destroyed when we switch scenes.
+- `DontDestroyOnLoad(gameObject);`

 Starter project by [L1Ryx](https://github.com/l1ryx).